 If you are applying for our Masters program, please contact me only AFTER you are admitted.
 I do not answer any questions regarding your qualifications.
 Most master students are self-funded.

 If you are applying for our PhD program, I encourage you to contact me and write me an individualized email AFTER you seriously read some of my recent publications.
-All PhD students are provided full financial aid.
+All PhD students have full financial aid.

-- 2020 AI 2000 Most Influential Scholar Award Honorable Mention
+- 2020 AI 2000 Security and Privacy Most Influential Scholar Award Honorable Mention

 - 2019 Google Security and Privacy Research Award